seungprk/PenguinJump/PenguinJump/README.md

 ### Touch Controls

-The player controls the penguin character that can jump for a certain amount of time in a forward direction.

-The player controls a penguin character in a game world that is comprised of an expansive ocean with a path of icebergs that are safe platforms.
-The goal is to get as high of a score as possible by jumping from one iceberg to another.
+The player can only jump in a positive Y (up and down) direction.
+The targeting reticle locks when the reticle's Y position is the same as the penguin.

+When the player touches the penguin, a targeting reticle appears while the touch is registered.
+The targeting reticle is aimed opposite of where the touch is relative to the penguin.
+The penguin performs a jump to the location of the targeting reticle at the moment of touch release.
+The jump lasts the same amount of time no matter the distance traveled.

+While the penguin is in the air, a swift swipe gesture will make the penguin perform a second jump that resets the jump timer and jump direction.

 ## More Information

 The project is hosted at https://github.com/seungprk/PenguinJump/ .

-Copyright (C) David Park and Matthew Tso
+Copyright (C) Seung Park and Matthew Tso